 The hike from Newnes Campground up to the summit of Mt Dawson requires a bit of legwork and an awful lot of pushing through tangled, scratchy bush.
 The descent is also something of a sharp and rocky slippery-slide if it’s raining (which it was).
 Doesn’t exactly sound like the recipe for a great weekend away does it?
 But, honestly, it was pretty much perfect.

 We camped the Friday night in the Newnes Campground – a huge green field hemmed in with glorious tall walls of stone.
 There are pit toilets (very civilized) and a little general store at the Newnes Hotel.
 Camping at Newnes is free and it’s only about a three hour drive from the centre of Sydney.

 A pleasant four wheel drive path from the end of the Little Capertee Trail starts you along the valley floor.
 After a kilometre or so this turns into a foot trail along the creek.
 The hollow of the valley is filled with ferns and majestic tall gums reach upwards into the sky.
 As you lift your gaze higher there are magnificent cliff faces soaring overhead on both sides of the narrow valley.

-Climbing out of the valley to the right of the creek, the ferns gave way to dryer scrub.
+Climbing out of the valley to the right of the creek, the ferns give way to dryer scrub.
 Ascending higher and higher, there is a great little rocky scramble to the lookout point which offers a stunning view back along the valley.
 You get a great perspective of the height of the cliffs and the wildness of the vegetation.